Donald Trump Says U.S. ‘Terminated’ al-Baghdadi’s Top Islamic State Replacement

-Donald Trump said on Tuesday that U.S. troops killed the “number one replacement” for Islamic State leader Abu Bakr al-Baghdadi.
-Baghdadi was killed in a raid over the weekend, and now, according to the New York Post, a second unnamed Islamic state leader has also been “terminated by American troops.”
+Donald Trump said on Tuesday that U.S. troops killed the “number one replacement” for Islamic State leader Abu Bakr al-Baghdadi. al-Baghdadi was killed in a raid over the weekend, and now, according to the New York Post, a second unnamed Islamic state leader has also been “terminated by American troops.”

 “Just confirmed that Abu Bakr al-Baghdadi’s number one replacement has been terminated by American troops.
-Most likely would have taken the top spot – Now he is also Dead!,” Trump wrote.
+Most likely would have taken the top spot – Now he is also Dead!”
+Trump wrote.

 Trump didn’t clarify who he was speaking about, though there are two men who appeared to be in line to replace the slain leader.
 One of those men, Abdullah Qardash, was expected to become the new most-wanted terrorist.
-A second prominent Islamic state member, Abu Hassan al-Muhajir, was also considered to be a replacement for Baghdadi.
+A second prominent Islamic state member, Abu Hassan al-Muhajir, was also considered to be a replacement for al-Baghdadi.

-Qardash, known as “The Destroyer,” has reportedly been running things in Baghdadi’s absence.
+Qardash, known as “The Destroyer,” has reportedly been running things in al-Baghdadi’s absence.
 Muhajir was reportedly killed in a joint operation with Kurdish Syrian Democratic forces on Saturday.

-As The Inquisitr previously reported, Trump announced on Sunday that Baghdadi blew himself up after being cornered by U.S. troops.
+As The Inquisitr previously reported, Trump announced on Sunday that al-Baghdadi blew himself up after being cornered by U.S. troops.

 “He died like a dog.
 He died like a coward.
 The world is now a much safer place.
 God bless America,” Trump said.